Louis Attard Bowen Therapist

 Family history, age, sex and previous joint injuries are various factors that can predispose someone towards Arthritis.

-You can read some reviews from Louis's Bowen Therapy clients on the Review page here, or Book Online here for a Bowen Therapy Treatment for Arthritis in Geelong.
-We're open till 9pm weekdays and Saturday.
+You can read some reviews from Louis's Bowen Therapy clients on the Review page here, or Book Online here for a Bowen Therapy Session targeting Arthritis in Geelong.

 0 Comments